 Eller Professor of Economics

-Stanley Reynolds joined the Eller College of Management in 1982 after earning his PhD in Economics from Northwestern University.
+Stanley Reynolds joined the Eller College of Management after earning his PhD in Economics from Northwestern University.
 His areas of expertise include industrial organization, experimental economics and energy and environmental economics.
 His current research examines electricity restructuring issues, the impact of environmental policy on energy markets and integration of renewable energy into the electric grid.

 - ECON 437 Energy Markets and Environmental Economics